BBaysinger/bb-portfolio/docs/getting-started-checklist.md

-# Beginner Getting Started Checklist (Absolute Basics)
+# Getting Started Checklist

 This is a lightweight checklist for first-time setup.
-It’s intentionally not detailed — it’s here to help you confirm you have the right accounts + tools before you try to run anything.
+It is intentionally brief and meant to confirm that you have the right accounts and tools before you try to run anything.

 ## 0) Decide what you’re trying to do

-- [ ] **Just run locally** (recommended first)
+- [ ] **Run locally** (recommended first)
 - [ ] **Contribute code** (lint/build/test)
 - [ ] **Push images** (Docker Hub)
 - [ ] **Provision / deploy to AWS** (Terraform + ECR/EC2)